PermaClone™ Manual for Perfect & Predictable Cloning -- Includes Cloning Techniques

 Rhizopon AA Salts 0.15 – 0.4 g/gal

-*If you get over-callus, change out the water, add plant safe sterilizer dose from Table 1 & Mineral Nutrient from Table 3.
-Prolific roots will form within 48 hours.
+*If you get over-callus, change out the water, add plant-safe sterilizer dose from Table 1 & Mineral Nutrient from Table 3.
+But don't add any hormone product.
+Prolific roots will form within 72 hours!

 Clonex® Clone Solution 20 – 40 mL/gal